About this guide

 1 | The protocols property configures the TLS protocol versions |

-2 | allowed lists the versions of TLS which are permitted. |
+2 | allow lists the versions of TLS which are permitted. |

 The protocols

-property also supports denied
+property also supports deny

 , if you prefer to list the versions to exclude instead.